 How Does NCOALink Work with Multiple Address Changes?

 The NCOALink contains around 160 million permanent change of address, or COA, records.
 The records contain the names and addresses of businesses, families, and individuals who’ve filed a COA request with the USPS.
 This database is provided to companies that are officially licensed by the United States Postal Service and is frequently updated.

 When a business, family, or individual requests a change of address, the USPS adds the newest verifiable address information to the profile of the requestee immediately.
 NCOALink matches this new address data against any preexisting entries, including old addresses.
 When a match is found and the system detects that it’s a ‘move’, the system will use the new address.
 This helps to keep the NCOALink database as up-to-date as possible.
 COA data includes any moves made within the past 18 or 48 months, including when a single individual, family, or business makes more than one address change request in a 12-month period.

 Multiple Address Changes Within a Year

 When businesses or individuals move and perform a change of address request, the USPS updates those address parameters as stated above.
-Fortunately, this process is the same for those who perform multiple change of address requests in a year.
-This counts for any change of address request reason, such as an incorrect of missing apartment number or incorrectly listing an ‘avenue’ as a ‘boulevard’.
+Fortunately, this process is the same for those who perform multiple changes of address requests in a year.
+This counts for any change of address request reason, such as an incorrect or missing apartment number or incorrectly listing an ‘avenue’ as a ‘boulevard’.